rmdash/docs-core/docs/dashcore/wallet-arguments-and-commands-dash-qt.md

 .. _dashcore-arguments-and-commands-dash-qt:
 .. meta::
   :title: dash-qt Wallet Arguments and Commnads
-  :description: The section includes shows all available options including debug options that are not normally displayed for dash-qt
+  :description: The section shows all available options including debug options that are not normally displayed for dash-qt
 ```

 # dash-qt